Read President Trump's Remarks on the Syrian Missile Attack

 On Tuesday, Syrian dictator Bashar al-Assad launched a horrible chemical weapons attack on innocent civilians.
 Using a deadly nerve agent, Assad choked out the lives of helpless men, women and children.
 It was a slow and brutal death for so many.
 Even beautiful babies were cruelly murdered in this very barbaric attack.
 No child of God should ever suffer such horror.

 Tonight I ordered a targeted military strike on the airfield in Syria from where the chemical attack was launched.
 It is in this vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons.
-There can be no dispute that Syria used banned chemical weapons, violated its obligations under the Chemcial Weapons Convention and ignored the urging of the U.N.
+There can be no dispute that Syria used banned chemical weapons, violated its obligations under the Chemical Weapons Convention and ignored the urging of the U.N.
 Security Council.

 Years of previous attempts at changing Assad's behavior have all failed and failed very dramatically.
 As a result, the refugee crisis continues to deepen and the region continues to destabilize, threatening the United States and its allies.